dfkaye/dev-links/2021/december.md

 + Fredrik Holmquist (2021), **Static Websites** &#8594; https://www.fredrikholmqvist.com/posts/static-websites/
     > It’s always easy to add complexity, it is substantially harder to remove it.

-## JavaScript
+## JavaScript and TypeScript

 + Kailash Nadh (2021), **The Javascript "ecosystem" is a hot mess and so is software development in general** &#8594; https://nadh.in/blog/javascript-ecosystem-software-development-are-a-hot-mess/
+    > I cannot recollect any language’s ecosystem getting "modernized" like this, becoming this comically complicated that one might think it’s parody.
+Of course, the symptoms were evident with left-pad.
 + Wiktor Toporek (2021), **It's not JavaScript's ugly cousin.
 See how Typescript improves Developer Experience** &#8594; https://tsh.io/blog/typescript-improves-developer-experience/
-  + Questionable React-centric state-combinations-are-harder-to-test-exhaustively claims that equate "improving the developer experience" with "instant (visible) feedback" - consider the ableism in that phrase.
+  + Questionable ReactJS-centric *state-combinations-are-harder-to-test-exhaustively* claims that equate "improving the developer experience" with "instant (visible) feedback" - consider the ableism in that phrase.

+## Data Structures

 + Anish Kumar (2021), **Trie in Javascript: the Data Structure behind Autocomplete** &#8594; https://stackfull.dev/trie-in-javascript-the-data-structure-behind-autocomplete
   + *Nice implementation and walk-through.*
 + Phil Eaton (2021), **Writing an efficient object previewer for JavaScript** &#8594; https://datastation.multiprocess.io/blog/2021-07-15-writing-an-efficient-javascript-object-previewer.html